Meivazhi: Religious attributes of a true Spiritual Guru

-It is believed by the followers of Meivazhi that Salai Aandavargal had exhibited all the above-stated features.
+The followers of Meivazhi believe that Salai Aandavargal had exhibited all the above-stated features.

-Claims of incorruptibility
+Incorruptibility

 It is believed that the primordial sign that a man has reached the Superior God is that the person's physical self will become incorruptible when he dies.
-Although this may sound very strange for a majority of people, it is believed that a shocking majority of people on Earth since the Kali Yuga, have been following religion only in name without knowing its purpose and without even knowing the whereabouts of the Supreme God.
-A vast majority pray to Gods in the skies, oceans and Stones, without realizing that the Supreme God actually exists within oneself.
 It is believed that, When a man dies without even meeting the Supreme God within himself, he dies without even fulfilling his most basic purpose in life, and therefore, the Supreme God merely leaves his earthly form without helping the Soul to attain its true heavenly form.

 Consequently, the earthly form decays and the Soul becomes eternally enslaved by Satan.
 However, when a Man had realized the Supreme God within himself and prayed affectionately throughout his lifetime, he is helped by the Supreme God attain his true heavenly form locked within himself, at the time of his death and Satan would fear to get anywhere close to a Man's heavenly form.
 Therefore, the earthly form would never decompose.
 It is believed that every religion came to earth only to prove this as a fact and it can be seen in many saints, whose bodies have not decomposed through hundreds of years.
 This phenomenon is stated to happen among the people of the Meivazhi religion and there were instances, where even non-followers, who had visited the Meivazhi Salai temple and prayed, had shown signs of incorruptibility.

 The Followers of Meivazhi believe that a person's attainment of Heaven can be ascertained by their body, by observing the following 10 signs after death showing Immortal Proofs of Salvation at the time of death: